-The SQL LAG is one of the Analytic Function, which is exactly opposite to LEAD.
-This SQL Server lag function allows you to access the data from a previous row without using any SELF JOIN.
-The basic syntax of the LAG in SQL Server is as shown below:
+The SQL LAG is one of the Analytic functions, which is exactly opposite to LEAD.
+This lag function allows you to access the data from a previous row without using any SELF JOIN.
+The basic syntax of the LAG is as shown below:

 SELECT LAG([Scalar Expression], [Offset], [Default]) OVER ( PARTITION_BY_Clause ORDER_BY_Clause ) FROM [Source]

-- Scalar Expression: It can be a Column, expression, or Subquery that returns single value.
+- Scalar Expression: It can be a Column, expression, or Subquery that returns a single value.

 - Offset: Please define the number of rows you want to move backward.
 For example, If it is 3, then it will select the 3rd previous row (-3) as a result — Use Column, Subquery, or any expression that returns a single value.